 The Company recorded the Series A Preferred Stock at its fair value on the date of issuance of approximately \$15,000,000 less issuance costs of \$105,502.
 The issuance costs are accreted to the carrying value of the preferred stock up to the earliest redemption period using the effective interest method.
-The Company had classified the Series A Preferred Stock contains contingently adjustable conversion ratios, the Company evaluated the Series A Preferred Stock contains contingently adjustable conversion ratios, the Company evaluated the Series A Preferred Stock contains contingently adjustable conversion ratios, the Company evaluated the Series A Preferred Stock for potential beneficial conversion ratios under EITF 98-5, Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios, and EITF 00-27, Application of Issue No. 98-5 to Certain Convertible Instruments.
+The Company had classified the Series A Preferred Stock outside of permanent equity as a result of certain redemption features.
+Because the Series A Preferred Stock contains contingently adjustable conversion ratios, the Company evaluated the Series A Preferred Stock for potential beneficial conversion features under EITF 98-5, Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios, and EITF 00-27, Application of Issue No. 98-5 to Certain Convertible Instruments.
 The contingently adjustable conversion ratio changed with the issuance of Series B Preferred Stock.
-Based on the fact that the adjusted implied conversion price was calculated by dividing the fair value of the Series A Preferred Stock, not of the fair value of the Series A Preferred Stock, not of the fair value of the Series A Preferred Stock, not of the fair value of the Series B Preferred Stock, not of the fair value allocated to the warrants issued to the holders of Series A in conjunction with the Series B Preferred Stock converts.
+Based on the fact that the adjusted implied conversion price of the Series A Preferred Stock ecoded the fair value of the common stock into which the Series A Preferred Stock converts, no beneficial conversion feature was deemed to exist.
+The implied conversion price was calculated by dividing the fair value of the Series A Preferred Stock, net of the fair value allocated to the warrants issued to the holders of Series A in conjunction with the Series B Preferred Stock offering, by the adjusted number of common shares into which the Series A Preferred Stock converts.